dijasila/GPAW/doc/tutorials/defects/defects.rst

-The quantities appearing on the right hand side are the in-plane and out-of-plane dielectric constants resulting from a DFT/RPA calculation on the smallest unit cell of the pristine system, but with the same amount of vacuum as the supercell calculation.
+The quantities appearing on the right hand side are the in-plane and out-of-plane dielectric constants resulting from a DFT/RPA calculation on the smallest unit cel of the pristine system, but with the same amount of vacuum as the supercell calculation.
 For 15 Å of vacuum, we calculate `\varepsilon_{\parallel}^{\mathrm{DFT}} = 1.80` and `\varepsilon_{\perp}^{\mathrm{DFT}} = 1.14`.
 The resulting dielectric profiles are shown below